elpaso/qgis-formawarevaluerelationwidget/README.rst

 Implementation
 --------------

-It is essentially a clone of the core "Value Relation" plugin with some important
+It is essentially a clone of the core "Value Relation" widget with some important
 differences:

 When the widget is created: